A local approach to parameter space reduction for regression and classification tasks: Localized parameter space reduction

 \section{Localized parameter space reduction}

 Sometimes we do not have \textit{a priori} knowledge about the target function's behaviour in a particular parameter space region.
 This could lead to a poor selection of the parameters range, hugely affecting optimization tasks.
-In these cases a preprocessing of the data using a clustering technique could be highly beneficial.
-With a clustering of the input parameters we can treat each subregion separately, and thus capture more accurately the target function's variability.
+In these cases, a preprocessing of the data using a clustering technique could be highly beneficial.
+With a clustering of the input parameters, we can treat each subregion separately, and thus capture more accurately the target function's variability.
 This is always true for any function of interest, but for functions with global lower intrinsic dimensionality we can exploit such structure to enhance the clustering.
 To this end, we propose a new distance metric for K-medoids and hierarchical top-down clustering methods which exploits the global active subspace of the target function.
 By applying AS on each cluster we find the optimal rotation of the corresponding subregion of the input domain, which aligns the data along the active subspace of a given dimension.

-In this section we make some theoretical considerations regarding ridge approximation applied to partitions of the parameter space, and review three clustering methods~\cite{han2011data}: K-means, K-medoids, and hierarchical top-down clustering~\cite{kaufman2009finding, murphy2012machine}.
-We are going to use K-means as the baseline since the input parameter space is assumed to be an hyperrectangle --- as is done in every practical case.
+In this section, we make some theoretical considerations regarding ridge approximation applied to partitions of the parameter space and review three clustering methods~\cite{han2011data}: K-means, K-medoids, and hierarchical top-down clustering~\cite{kaufman2009finding, murphy2012machine}.
+We are going to use K-means as the baseline since the input parameter space is assumed to be a hyperrectangle.
+This assumption covers the majority of the practical test cases in the reduced order modeling community.